 The political leader did better as Minister of Education in 1940, president of the Senate in 1942 and Labor Minister in 1943.
 In 1945, in a national convention of the Liberal Party, Gaitan was denominated as ‘the people’s candidate’ in public, another illustration of his popularity.

 In 1946 he participated in the presidential elections but was defeated by the conservative party leader Mariano Ospina Perez.
 The advantage Perez had in the elections was that the Liberal party had two presidential candidates.
 Gaitan came third but this was just another step forward in his ascending political career, leading him to claim Liberal Party’s leadership in 1947.

 By this point Gaitan was leading in popularity and the “gaitanistas” (his followers) even had their own newspaper called ‘Jornada’.
 In the legislative elections in 1947, the “gaitanistas” were the majority.
 All these contributed in his decision of running for the presidency again, this time as the only Liberal Party representative.
 The results of those elections were predictably favoring Gaitan as he had already gained a popularity never seen before as he had the support from the lower as well as the middle class.

 The assassination of Gaitan

-Despite his unprecedented popularity, Gaitan was never given the opportunity to lead the Colombia as he was assassinated on April 9, 1948 outside his office in Bogota.
+Despite his unprecedented popularity, Gaitan was never given the opportunity to lead Colombia.
+He was assassinated on April 9, 1948 outside his office in Bogota.
 His alleged killer, Juan Roa Sierra was caught and killed by an enraged mob as he ran away from the scene of the crime.

-According to Colombian historian Mauricio Archila, “the historical importance of Jorge Gaitan does not linger on the fact that he could have been president of Colombia had not been assassinated on April 9, but on what he represented as a political leader and the impact made in the country.”
+According to Colombian historian Mauricio Archila, “the historical importance of Jorge Gaitan does not linger on the fact that he could have been president of Colombia had he not been assassinated on April 9, but on what he represented as a political leader and the impact he made on the country.”